-Staff will complete appropriate Deprivation of Liberty Safeguards (DoLS) training relevant to their job roles planned for 2022.
+Staff have completed Deprivation of Liberty Safeguards (DoLS) training relevant to their job roles.
 The manager reported that none of the current service users were subject to DoLS arrangements.

 5.2.2 What are the arrangements for promoting service user involvement?